amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Modelling.md

 During the event, [Problem Leads](/ways-of-working/governance/Problem-Ownership/#problem-lead) will share a problem value propositions and any relevant information - this will vary depending on the "maturity" of the problem (how far through the lifecycle it is).

-Participants will consider and discuss dependencies and the likely "rough order of magnitude" of the work, and the Problem Lead will document these details.
+Participants will consider and discuss dependencies, work involved for all discaplines (such as product management, design, engineering) and the likely "rough order of magnitude" of the work, and the Problem Lead will document these details.

 Participants will use information from up-to-date [delivery plans](../Delivery-Planning/), to provide more granular detail.